 Camilla grew up in apartheid South Africa and was an activist in the anti-apartheid movement.
 She managed outreach for independent publishers who originated works by anti-apartheid thinkers and artists, including Nelson Mandela and Desmond Tutu.
 She has co-produced several Becket Films projects, including films for the Religion, Science, and Environment series about besieged water bodies around the world and what can be done to restore them.

 SSR at a Glance

 Stone Soup Ripple brings people together for connection that moves us forward, personally and professionally.
-This is what Founder Christine Leuthold refers to as ‘the ripple... those planned and unplanned forces that transform initial encounters into much more.
+This is what Founder Christine Leuthold refers to as ‘the ripple"... those planned and unplanned forces that transform initial encounters into much more.

 Here are a few ways we do this:

-In our Private Discussion Groups where participants a specific series or pop-up can connect as a group
+In our Private Discussion Groups where participants in a specific series or pop-up can connect as a group

 On our Members page, where we can follow and connect one-on-one with each other.
 At individual pop-up gatherings which offer a taste of our community.